Luis A. Reyes is a shareholder in Ashcroft’s Austin office.

-Mr. Reyes contributes a wealth of experience resulting from over a decade of public service in senior state and federal government positions that include service as a commissioned officer and senior aide to the President of the United States; Chief Legal Officer and General Counsel for the federal law enforcement agency charged with rooting out waste, fraud and abuse in Iraq; Deputy Associate Attorney General at the U.S. Department of Justice; and, as a trial attorney for the State of Texas.
+Mr. Reyes has deep experience in both public service and private practice.
+His extensive public service in senior government positions includes service as a senior White House official and aide to the President of the United States; senior positions at the United States Department of Justice, including Deputy Associate Attorney General; Chief of Staff to the Associate Attorney General and as a chief legal counsel to the heads of both the Civil and Civil Rights Divisions.
+Mr. Reyes has also served as Chief Legal Officer and General Counsel for the federal law enforcement agency charged with rooting out waste, fraud and abuse in the reconstruction of Iraq, and as a trial attorney and Assistant Attorney General for the State of Texas.

-Since joining the Ashcroft Law Firm, Mr. Reyes has advised multinational organizations regarding compliance with a large range of regulatory matters including issues involving the FCPA, FATCA, OFAC, SOX, ITAR, and the Bank Secrecy Act (Anti- Money Laundering).
-Some of his recent work has included leading a comprehensive compliance review project for a major United States publicly held company with an annual gross of over $6 billion.
+Additionally, Mr. Reyes continues to advise multinational organizations regarding compliance with a large range of regulatory matters including issues involving the FCPA, FATCA, OFAC, SOX, ITAR, the FAR and the Bank Secrecy Act (Anti- Money Laundering).
+Some of his past work has included leading a comprehensive compliance review project for a major United States publicly held company with an annual gross of over $6 billion.
 This review involved a thorough investigation of the organization’s compliance with all applicable regulatory schemes as well as the design, review and implementation of corporate compliance policies and procedures.
-Mr. Reyes was also instrumental in creating an implementing an internal investigations protocol for the company and training of company attorneys and investigations related personnel.
+Mr. Reyes was also instrumental in creating and implementing an internal investigations protocol for the company and training of company attorneys and investigations related personnel.
 Mr. Reyes also recently assisted in successfully managing a voluntary monitor project for an international financial institution that required monitoring AML compliance programs; testing account surveillance system; and making recommendations.
 Mr. Reyes has effectively represented this client before the U.S. Departments of Justice and the U.S. Department of Treasury.

 In the area of anti-corruption, from 2009 to January 2011, Mr. Reyes served as General Counsel for the Office of the Special Inspector General for Iraq Reconstruction (“SIGIR”) – the independent federal law enforcement agency charged with rooting out waste, fraud and abuse of the more than $50 billion in U.S. funds appropriated for reconstruction efforts in Iraq.
 Mr. Reyes played a key role in investigations and prosecutions of violations of the False Claims Act, the Foreign Corrupt Practices Act and major fraud.
 SIGIR’s oversight has returned over $1 billion to the U.S. Government.